usdigitalresponse/univaf/docs/runbook/README.md

 In general, you should try to find a way to do most tasks that doesn't require manual intervention through the bastion, but it’s there when you absolutely need it or when there’s an emergency.

-Please see another maintainer or the AWS console for the bastion’s IP address SSH keys, etc.
+Please see another maintainer or the AWS console for the bastion’s IP address, SSH keys, etc.

 Usually, you’ll log in via SSH: